konflux-ci/release-service-catalog/pipelines/fbc-release/README.md

 | taskGitUrl                      | The url to the git repo where the release-service-catalog tasks to be used are stored                    | Yes       | https://github.com/redhat-appstudio/release-service-catalog.git |
 | taskGitRevision                 | The revision in the taskGitUrl repo to be used                                                           | Yes       | main                                                            |

+### Changes in 1.6.0
+- modify the task `publish-index-image` to accept the new parameter `buildTimestamp` used to append to the publishing image tag

 ### Changes in 1.5.0
 - modify the task `publish-index-image` to use a dedicated task instead of using the `create-internal-request` task